mbasa/pgrServer/README.md

 * When performance is paramount. pgrServer can return routes within ~50 kilometer searches in milliseconds even in very dense networks.

-* When the cost (weight) of the graph is not dynamic. pgrServer can be used when the cost does not have to be computed at each request, since pgrServer only reads the cost whenever the graph is loaded. pgrServer can be forced to re-read the graph for routes that have semi-dynamic costs.
+* When the cost (weight) of the graph is dynamic.
+PgrServer can be used to load and link updated costs residing in a table or view into an existing graph without having to reload the graph.
+Also, the data in the table or view does not have to include all the costs of the graph, only the changed costs, since pgrServer will use the existing cost if no link can be established.

 Requirements